wavefrontHQ/opentelemetry-examples/go-example/manual-instrumentation/README.md

 ### Prerequisites

 * A Tanzu Observability by Wavefront account, which gives you access to a cluster.
-    If you don’t have a cluster, [sign up for a free trial](https://tanzu.vmware.com/observability-trial).
 * Clone the [OpenTelemetry Examples](https://github.com/wavefrontHQ/opentelemetry-examples) repository.
 * [Install the Wavefront proxy](http://docs.wavefront.com/proxies_installing.html#install-a-proxy).
   <br/>**Note**: When running the Wavefront proxy: